maria-hampel/hpc-workspace-v2/README.md

 ## Motivation/Goals

-The codebase got harder and scarier to maintain and needs a major cleanup and modernization.
+The codebase got harder and scarier to maintain and needed a major cleanup and modernization.

 - Separation of configuration and database implementation from the client tools is the first goal.